-- 23. (New section) a.
-Within 120 days of the effective date of) (pending before the Legislature as this bill), the Commissioner of Education, in consultation with the New Jersey Schools Development Authority, shall, pursuant to the Administrative Procedure Act," P.L.1968, c.410 (C.52:14B-1 et seq.), promulgate regulations for school districts concerning the incorporation of construction contract provisions that encourage the completion of construction projects on schedule. - b.
+47 23.
+(New section) a.
+Within 120 days of the effective date of 48 P.L., c.
+(C.) (pending before the Legislature as this bill),

+49 the Commissioner of Education, in consultation with the New

+- 1 Jersey Schools Development Authority, shall, pursuant to the - 2 Administrative Procedure Act," P.L.1968, c.410 (C.52:14B-1 et - 3 seq.), promulgate regulations for school districts concerning the - 4 incorporation of construction contract provisions that encourage the - 5 completion of construction projects on schedule. - b.
 At a minimum, the regulations shall include sample provisions that school districts may include in future issuances of construction contracts.
-In addition to any other considerations that the commissioner may deem appropriate, the regulations shall prescribe: - 39 (1) industry-leading penalties for the late delivery of projects by 40 contractors; and - (2) incentives for contractors who deliver projects on time and 41 42 under budget.
+In addition to any other considerations that the commissioner may deem appropriate, the regulations shall prescribe: - 11 (1) industry-leading penalties for the late delivery of projects by 12 contractors; and - (2) incentives for contractors who deliver projects on time and under budget.

-- 44 24.
-Section 2 of P.L.2018, c.90 (C.18A:18A-60) is amended to 45 read as follows: - 46 2. a.
-As used in this section:

-1 "Authority" means the New Jersey Economic Development 2 Authority established pursuant to section 4 of P.L.1974, c.80 3 (C.34:1B-4).

-"Bundling" means the use of a solicitation for multiple projects in one single contract, through a public-private partnership project delivery method, the result of which restricts competition.

-"Project" shall have the same meaning as provided in section 3 of P.L.2000, c.72 (C.18A:7G-3) for school facilities project, and shall include any infrastructure or facility used or to be used by the public or in support of a public purpose or activity.

-"Public-private partnership agreement" means an agreement entered into by a school district and a private entity pursuant to this section for the purpose of permitting a private entity to assume full financial and administrative responsibility for the development, construction, reconstruction, repair, alteration, improvement, extension, operation, and maintenance of a school facilities project of, or for the benefit of, the school district.

-"School district" shall have the same meaning as provided in section 3 of P.L.2000, c.72 (C.18A:7G-3) and includes a local school district, regional school district, or county special services school district or county vocational school established and operating under the provisions of Title 18A of the New Jersey Statutes that can demonstrate to the satisfaction of the Commissioner of Education and the Chief Executive Officer of the Schools Development Authority that a school facility is necessary due to overcrowding or is in need of replacement.
-The term "school district" shall include a charter school established under P.L.1995, c.426 (C.18A:36A-1 et seq.)
+- 24. Section 2 of P.L.2018, c.90 (C.18A:18A-60) is amended to read as follows: - 2. a.
+As used in this section: - "Authority" means the New Jersey Economic Development 20 Authority established pursuant to section 4 of P.L.1974, c.80 21 (C.34:1B-4). - "Bundling" means the use of a solicitation for multiple projects in one single contract, through a public-private partnership project delivery method, the result of which restricts competition. - "Project" shall have the same meaning as provided in section 3 of P.L.2000, c.72 (C.18A:7G-3) for school facilities project, and shall include any infrastructure or facility used or to be used by the public or in support of a public purpose or activity. - "Public-private partnership agreement" means an agreement entered into by a school district and a private entity pursuant to this section for the purpose of permitting a private entity to assume full financial and administrative responsibility for the development, construction, reconstruction, repair, alteration, improvement, extension, operation, and maintenance of a school facilities project of, or for the benefit of, the school district. - "School district" shall have the same meaning as provided in section 3 of P.L.2000, c.72 (C.18A:7G-3) and includes a local school district, regional school district, or county special services school district or county vocational school established and operating under the provisions of Title 18A of the New Jersey Statutes that can demonstrate to the satisfaction of the Commissioner of Education and the Chief Executive Officer of the Schools Development Authority that a school facility is necessary due to overcrowding or is in need of replacement.
+The term "school district" shall include a charter school established under P.L.1995, c.426 (C.18A:36A-1 et seq.) - b.
+(1) A school district may enter into a contract with a private entity, subject to subsection f. of this section, to be referred to as a public-private partnership agreement, that permits the private entity